donramanauskas/fibonac_api/README.md

     GET returns {"success": "Welcome to FibonacciAPI App"}
     POST {"number": 5} returns [0, 1, 1, 2, 3]

+The App includes Django REST framework GUI, so you can make POST request from the browser.

 **Running Application Locally**

-The easiest way to run app locally is using docker-compose.
+The easiest way to run app locally is using docker compose.

 You need to have docker and docker-compose installed on your local machine.
 In project root folder run: